msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

                     ]
                 },

-To call 'clear' use the standard SET TuyaDAEMON msg:
+To call 'clear' you use the standard SET TuyaDAEMON msg:

 {
     "device": "tuya_bridge",